1981

 this bit's going to be embarrassing."[21]

-With the time it got clear to them that the thing with the media went wrong
+In the course of time it became clear to them that they couldn't handle the media at all.

 ourselves across and put ourselves about.
 We were prepared to do anything.